jonnor/datascience-master/dat390/report.md

 ## Feature learning

-To avoid having to manually design or chose convolution kernels, they can be learned from data.
+To avoid having to manually design or choose convolution kernels, they can be learned from data.

 One simple method is spherical k-means clustering on randomly selected spectogram patches.
 `TODO: ref spherical k-means`